• Menu

 Skybar Condesa

-Set on the rooftop of Hotel Mondrian Condesa, a boutique hotel famous for its contemporary architecture and artistic design, Condesa Skybar is a pleasant space to enjoy a leisurely breakfast, lunch or drinks and DJ music in the evening (it’s one of the best rooftops in Mexico City).
+Set on the rooftop of Hotel Mondrian Condesa, a boutique hotel famous for its contemporary architecture and artistic design, Condesa Skybar is a pleasant space to enjoy a leisurely breakfast, lunch, drinks, and DJ music in the evening (it’s one of the best rooftops in Mexico City).

 The food offering consists of international cuisine with Mexican touches.
-The exclusive relaxed ambience and creative cocktail proposal, which was born in Los Angeles, are enhanced by the splendid city views.
+The splendid city views enhance the exclusive, relaxed ambience and creative cocktail proposal, which was born in Los Angeles.

 Skybar Condesa was recently remodelled to make it an urban oasis within the city, making it the perfect option for dining and partying in the Condesa area.